 9. Froberg’s Farm in Alvin

 Froberg’s has been a family operated farm just south of Houston for over 70 years.
-They are best known for their strawberry picking, but their fall festivities from the end of September through the first weekend of November are also a big draw for families.
+They are best known for their strawberry picking, but their fall festivities from run September 23rd to November 5th, 2023 and are a big draw for families.

 The corn maze and pumpkin patch are open daily, while other activities such as the mining sluice, paintball gallery, jumping pillow, gem mining, and apple blaster are open on weekends only.
 Don’t miss a visit to Froberg’s Bakery for homemade goodies like pralines, fruit preserves, kettle corn, and 30+ varieties of pies made with locally grown fruit.